lithdoh/de5n352ke4riwl3/README.md

 **Compatible But Not Recommended:**

 Two parts might be technically compatible, but there may be drawbacks to using them.
 If you use a Shimano cassette and a SRAM chain, you're shifting might be suboptimal compared to using the same brands for both parts.
 Similarly, you _can_ use a 2.8" tire on a 28mm rim, but the tire shape becomes too tall and round, which can result in reduced cornering performance and tire squirm.
+I hope to implement something like this.

 **Database of Completes, Not Just Parts:**